Who is it okay to steal from?

 The Current Iteration of A.I.
 Hype

-The method I’d choose to regulate A.I. would likely kill the worst parts of the industry, which is intentional.
-I’d explicitly state that any person or corporate entity who uses artificial intelligence at any point in their process is absolutely liable for any behavior of their products they can’t adequately explain as they would human decisions.
 It would reduce the hand-waving perceived immunity these executives currently think they have from the black box of unsupervised learning.
 Hopefully, we can enable our legal system to skip the part where con men waste time trying to pitch how magical their product is to avoid admitting they wrote and released software that provides worse healthcare for black people.
-At the very least, it would require these orgs to hire human moderators lightning rods they can throw under their driverless bus when the subpoenas arrive.
+At the very least, it’d require orgs to hire human moderators lightning rods they can throw under the bus when the subpoenas arrive.

 Art